juaml/beautiful-jekyll/_posts/2022-07-26-bioactivity.md

 tags: [paper, supervised ml]
 ---

-Can we predict if naqtural compounds function as drugs?
+Can we predict if natural compounds can function as drugs?

 The paper is published in [*PLoS Computational Biology*](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1010029).